mabicodes/hackathon-benatural/README.md

 ## INSTRUCTIONS :
 -  React :
  You'll need _"Node.js"_ to run this project in your computer.
- 1. open the terminal and write `-cd client` to open de front-end folder and type  :
+ 1. open the terminal and write `-cd client` to open de front-end folder and install these dependencies  :
     - `npm install`
     - `npm i react-router-dom@6.2.1`
     - `npm i aos --save`